utdb/judged/README.md

 The JudgeD solver currently has three variants: `deterministic`, `exact` and `montecarlo`.

-The `deterministic` branch is the deterministic basis of JudgeD.
+The `deterministic` variant is the deterministic basis of JudgeD.
 It is an SLDNF based implementation of Datalog with negation in Python.

-The `exact` and `montecarlo` branches are two proof-of-concept implementations of probabilistic datalog.
+The `exact` and `montecarlo` variants are two proof-of-concept implementations of probabilistic datalog.
 The `exact` version determines the exact sentence describing the validity of the answers, it does net calculate probabilities, nor does it handle negation.
 The `montecarlo` version calculate answer probabilities